NOTE: This post includes data first shared on-stage during Front Office Sports Tuned In Conference on September 16, 2025

 Early data from Antenna suggests this new era is off to a solid start for both services.

 While much of the buzz has been around the new flagship offering, ESPN's legacy streaming service, now known as ESPN Select (formerly ESPN+), has shown impressive resilience.
-In a testament to its standalone value proposition, Antenna observed only a 25% decrease in dedicated sign-ups for ESPN Select in August 2025 compared to the same period the previous year, despite ESPN Select access being included in the package for all ESPN Ultimate subscribers.
+In a testament to its standalone value proposition, Antenna observed only a 25% decrease in dedicated sign-ups for ESPN Select in August 2025 compared to the same period the previous year, despite ESPN Select access being included in the package for all ESPN Unlimited subscribers.

 For Fox, its distribution partnership with Amazon is already paying dividends.
 Antenna estimates that almost 60% of all sign-ups to FOX One between August 21 and 31 came via an Amazon-distributed channel.